-- 8. By contrast, in developed countries microfinance largely emerged from the debate on welfare reform.
-It is a market-oriented strategy to assist socially and economically vulnerable people; particularly the unemployed who want to try self-employment.
-In developed countries, microfinance is a social service that depends partially on public sector support.
-The radically divergent markets and operating conditions between developed and developing countries necessitate different enabling environments and policy interventions. - 9.
-MFIs respond to a real demand.
+- 9. MFIs respond to a real demand.
 In developing countries, this is reflected in high repayment rates, often exceeding the corresponding figure in commercial banks.
-Globally MFIs reach close to 60 million clients, led by MFIs in Bangladesh and Indonesia that reach over a million customers each.
-In West Africa ILO supported village banks reach more than 20 per cent of the population, more than savings banks (ILO/PASMEC data bank).
+Globally, MFIs reach close to 60 million clients, led by MFIs in Bangladesh and Indonesia that reach over several million customers.
+In West Africa, ILO-supported village banks reach more than 20 per cent of the population, more than retail banks (ILO/PASMEC data bank).
 Similar rapid advances in market penetration are recorded in Bangladesh, Indonesia, Bolivia, Nicaragua and some Eastern European countries.
-In developed countries, the demand is much smaller and more segmented.

-- 10. MFIs reach a high percentage of women: 73 per cent of microfinance clients in Latin America, 70 per cent in Africa and 88 per cent in Asia; micro-loans not only empower women through group formation, they also have beneficial effects on the satisfaction of basic household needs.
+In developed countries, the demand is much smaller and more segmented. - 10.
+MFIs reach a high percentage of women: 73 per cent of microfinance clients in Latin America, 70 per cent in Africa and 88 per cent in Asia; micro-loans not only empower women by encouraging group formation, they also have beneficial effects on the satisfaction of basic household needs.
 Research has shown that for every dollar earned with a micro-loan, a male borrower would spend 47 cents on food, health and child education, while a woman would spend 84 cents.
-Generally, MFIs are poverty-focused: they manage very small loans and deposits (on average loans of \$268, which is substantially below annual per capita GDP across the regions, and \$62 on average in deposits).
-2 - 11.
+Generally, MFIs are poverty-focused: they manage very small loans and deposits (on average loans of US\$268, which is substantially below annual per capita GDP across the regions, and US\$62 on average in deposits).3 - 11.
 A growing number of MFIs in developing countries, like the BRI Unit Desas in Indonesia, Compartamos in Mexico and ASA in Bangladesh, have attained full financial sustainability, i.e. they are free from subsidies.
 Following the example of BancoSol in Bolivia, the current trend in the industry is for microfinance NGOs to transform into regulated financial institutions, which enable them to attract private equity, refinance themselves on the market, and offer a wider range of financial services.
 Other MFIs still struggle to cover their operating costs with operating revenue many are not yet independent of (hidden or explicit) subsidies.
 As long as they maintain control over portfolio quality and have professional management, the financial position of MFIs in developing countries tends to improve as they expand.
-In fact, the number of profitable MFIs that submit performance data to the MicroBanking Bulletin, an industry journal, has increased from 19 in 1997 to 57 at the end of 2001. - 12.
+In fact, the number of profitable MFIs that submit performance data to the MicroBanking Bulletin, an industry journal, increased from 19 in 1997 to 57 at the end of 2001. - 12.
 In developed countries, financial independence is probably an unrealistic goal for most if not all MFIs.
 Organizations cannot achieve economies of scale the average portfolio rarely exceeds 400 clients yet operating costs are high, interest rates are low, and their best clients can easily graduate to the formal banking sector.
 In this context, sustainability is relative in the sense that subsidies to support the microcredit initiative are less than the welfare transfers that would otherwise be required. - 13.
 MFIs worldwide are moving towards higher degrees of cost recovery and subsidy independence.
 More than other branches of development cooperation, microfinance has developed, refined and constantly improved tools for monitoring sustainability.
 Whatever subsidy dependence remains, it is at least transparent.